cjneely10/MetaSanity/README.md

 ### Usage differences - standalone script versus docker image

-Both `pipedm.py` and `run_pipedm.py` use the same set of command-line arguments to function.
+Both `MetaSanity.py` and `pipedm.py` use the same set of command-line arguments to function.

 - Docker installation
-    - Users must edit the `run_pipedm.py` script to provide paths to downloaded data.
+    - Users must edit the `MetaSanity.py` script to provide paths to downloaded data.
 See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for instructions.
     - Users must use the config file templates found in `Sample/Config/Docker`.
 - Source code installation
-    - Users must edit the config file template found in `Sample/Config` to provide paths to working program installations.
+    - Users must edit the config file template found in `Sample/Config/SourceCode` to provide paths to working program installations.

 ## Available pipelines